EdenLevi/ca_hw1/README.md

 State machines Tables | local_tables, global_tables
 Usage of Lshare/Gshare (only relevant with global_tables) | not_using_share, using_share_mid, using_share_lsb

-An example for the input file first line would be:
+An example for the input file first line that sets the parameters for the simulator:
 ```
 16 5 20 1global_history global_tables not_using_share
 ```